bamcis-io/multi-az-observability/API.md

 - *Type:* number

-The threshold for percentage of errors or packet loss to determine if an AZ is an outlier, should be a number between 0 and 1.
+The outlier threshold for determining if an AZ is an outlier for latency or faults.

+This number is interpreted
+differently for different outlier algorithms.
+When used with STATIC, the number should be between 0 and 1 to represent the percentage of errors (like .7) that an AZ must be responsible for to be considered an outlier.
+When used with CHI_SQUARED, it represents the p value that indicates statistical significance, like 0.05 which means the skew has less than or equal to a 5% chance of occuring.
+When used with Z_SCORE it indicates how many standard deviations to evaluate for an AZ being an outlier, typically 3 is standard for Z_SCORE.

 ---